Climb Antarctica, Mountaineering in Antarctica, 12 Days, Antarctic Expedition

 The Beach at Rossman Cove

 Another spectacular setting for blue-ice photography and panoramic views!
 Take cross-country skis with you or a picnic lunch and enjoy Antarctica’s version of a glacial beach getaway.
-Hidden Valley Our staff’s favorite getaway—this secret canyon opens up to a beautiful valley prime for hiking, climbing, and backcountry skiing.
+Hidden Valley Our staff’s favourite getaway—this secret canyon opens up to a beautiful valley prime for hiking, climbing, and backcountry skiing.

 If you’d prefer to stay closer to camp, we have a variety of activities for all abilities.
 You can check out a pair of cross-country skis or a fat-tire bike and take a spin around our groomed 10k loop or you can enjoy a cup of tea, an Antarctic book, or fun game in our camp library.
 In the evenings, we regularly offer lectures and films tailored to your experience.